eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 - `validate` will also catch a wrong enum name.
 For example, try to validate a version of `dr-reviews` where the loadBalancer value of RANDOM is instead spelled using lowercase.

-Apply the destination rule and virtual service to the cluster:
+Apply the DestinationRule and VirtualService to the cluster:

 ```shell
 kubectl apply -f artifacts/mesh-config/dr-reviews.yaml